Asfiya-rudbar/Simpe-Calculator/README.md

 This calculator performs addition, subtraction, multiplication, and division, providing users with a straightforward way to crunch numbers.
 It was a great exercise in handling user input and implementing basic arithmetic functions.

-I’d love to hear your feedback! 💻 #JavaScript #WebDevelopment #Coding #CalculatorProject
+I’d love to hear your feedback! 💻